 Darkfield microscopy is timelier relative to the stage of disease, but lacks sensitivity and specificity.

-You can research this through your local public health department; your vet also should also know the incidence of Leptospirosis infection in your area.
+- Is Leptospirosis endemic in the places your dog frequents?
+You can research this through your local public health department.
+Your vet also should also know the incidence of Leptospirosis infection in your area.

-Leptospirosis is most likely to occur in a warm moist environment, during rainy seasons in temperate climates and in tropical and subtropical climates.
+- Climate.
+Leptospirosis in dogs is most likely to occur in a warm moist environment, during rainy seasons in temperate climates and in tropical and subtropical climates.

 Dogs at risk of contracting Leptospirosis are usually outdoor animals or hunting dogs.